Christmas in Germany: 28 Reasons to Soak Up German Traditions in 2025

 German Christmas Traditions

 How is Christmas celebrated in Germany?
-From advent calendars to Krampus night, Germany has a variety of traditions that have been around for centuries.
-Each tradition adds its own unique touch to the festive celebrations, making Christmas in Germany a magical experience.
-These are the seven most popular traditions:
+From Advent calendars to Krampus night, Germany has a variety of traditions that have been around for centuries.
+Each tradition adds its own texture to the celebrations, creating an atmosphere that’s lively and unmistakably German.

 1. Advent Wreaths (Adventskranz)